vendia/blog/releases/2022-04-15-releasenotes.md

 const getProductResponse = await client.entities.product.get('abc-123')
 ```

 The SDK is currently in developer preview and we need your help by providing feedback about ways we can improve the SDK.
-Please reach out to your account team or leave us feedback on our [discourse channel](https://community.vendia.net/).
+Please reach out to your account team to leave feedback.

 ## Synchronous Mutations